 Elizabeth B. Petersen

 Lili has been with K&W since 1996, and is a member of the firm.
 She focuses primarily on environmental, natural resource damages, and complex litigation.
-She currently serves as Special Counsel to the Louisiana Attorney General representing the State of Louisiana in the litigation against the many defendants associated with the Deepwater Horizon oil spill disaster.
-In addition, she is Special Counsel to the State of New Jersey, and involved in litigation on behalf of the State of New Jersey to recover for damage to its natural resources from various defendants, including ExxonMobil.
+She is Special Counsel to the State of New Jersey, and involved in litigation on behalf of the State of New Jersey to recover for damage to its natural resources from various defendants, including ExxonMobil in which she participated in a months-long trial in 2014.
+She also served as Special Counsel to the Louisiana Attorney General representing the State of Louisiana in the litigation against the many defendants associated with the Deepwater Horizon oil spill disaster.
+That effort resulted in a substantial Natural Resource Damage and Economic settlement for the State of Louisiana that was approved by the District Court in 2016.

 Lili has been involved in a number of cases on behalf of private property owners for damage suffered because of pollution.
 Zancorp Properties, et al., v.
 Browning Ferris Industries, et al., No. 466933 (19th J.D.C.
 LA); Guste v.
 Shell Oil Co., No. 95-0601-D (E.D.
 LA)